Sathishnaik786/yvi_chatbot/DEPLOYMENT_GUIDE.md

 1. **CORS errors**: Make sure your Flask CORS configuration allows your Netlify domain
 2. **Environment variables not loading**: Double-check variable names and values
 3. **Build failures**: Ensure all dependencies are in requirements.txt
+4. **Request timeout errors**:
+   - Check that your backend is properly deployed and running
+   - Verify your Gemini API key is valid
+   - Ensure your frontend is pointing to the correct backend URL
+   - Check Render logs for any errors

+### Timeout Configuration
+The application is configured with appropriate timeouts:
+- Backend Supabase queries: 10 seconds
+- Backend Gemini API calls: 30 seconds
+- Frontend API requests: 30 seconds

+If you're experiencing timeout issues:
+1. Check your internet connection
+2. Verify your Gemini API key has sufficient quota
+3. Try simplifying your questions
+4. Check Render logs for any backend errors

 ### Checking Logs
 - Netlify: Check deploy logs in the Netlify dashboard